 The IELTS writing task 2 requires a candidate to use a wide range of vocabulary.
+You should go through this article to join the best IELTS preparation online India.
+Also, the best online coaching for IELTS will let you move in the right direction.
 Connective words, phrases, and antonyms are very important to finish writing task 2 in a coherent way.
 One must know how to use connective words in an essay or writing to:

 - Avoid the redundancy of expression

 - To prove your knowledge of the different terms

 But do you know what these connecting terms or synonyms are?